globalizejs/globalize/README.md

 different from the typical names and are used only in certain cases.
 </p>
 <p>
-Also, each culture has a set of "standard" or "typical" formats.
+Also, each culture has a set of 'standard' or 'typical' formats.
 For example, in en-US, when displaying a date in its fullest form, it looks like "Saturday, November 05, 1955".
 Note the non-abbreivated day and month name, the zero padded date, and four digit year.
 So, jQuery.glob.js defines a certain set